guzmonne/cdk/README.md

 Operators administrate the organization's IT environments.

 They require:

-An isolated set of secured environments.
+- An isolated set of secured environments.
 - A web portal that allows them to access each domain.
 - A central billing system that controls the spending among environments.
 - A central activity view that provides visibility across environments.
 - A central users and permissions management service.
-- An isolated DNS management zone to securely control your main DNS domains.

 ### Developers

 Developers are members of an Organization that develop software.

 They require:

 - An environment with broad permissions to experiment, test, and develop.
 - A web portal that allows them to log in to all their environments.
 - A simple way to create multi-stage CI/CD pipelines to deploy code to production securely.
-- A simple way to add public DNS records to expose their services.

 ## Stages